ViennaTools/ViennaPS/README.md

 ## Installing

 > [!NOTE]
-> __For more detailed installation instructions and troubleshooting tips, please refer to the ViennaPS [documentation](https://viennatools.github.io/ViennaPS/inst/).__
+> __For more detailed installation instructions and troubleshooting tips, have a look at the ViennaPS [documentation](https://viennatools.github.io/ViennaPS/inst/).__

 ViennaPS is a header-only library, so no formal installation is required.
 However, following the steps below helps organize and manage dependencies more effectively: